adleritech/flexibee/README.md

 compile "com.adleritech:flexibee:0.0.12"
 ```

-To create an invoice and send it to Flexibee, you can use the following code snipped:
+To create an invoice and send it to Flexibee, you can use the following code snippet:
 ```java
 WinstromRequest request = WinstromRequest.builder()
         .issuedInvoice(IssuedInvoice.builder()